NitrOP7674/FreeplayCheckpoint/README.md

 Alternatively, or for KBM users: assign the `cpt_` commands (listed in the Command Reference section below) as desired in the "Bindings" tab.

+It is recommended to disable goal scoring in bakkesmod while using this plugin.

 **Basic Usage:**

 Note: assumes default bindings from above.